upcoming events

 TOURS

 Historic Saranac Lake offers a variety of private group tours by appointment in addition to the tours below, which are offered on a regular schedule late spring through early fall.
-Check back for the 2024 regular tour schedule, to be announced soon.

 Click here for more information about available tours, including tours of the Bartok cabin.